What are the Signs of Codependency?

 In a codependent relationship, one person may focus excessively on their partner’s needs, emotions, and behaviors, often at the expense of their own feelings and well-being.
 While a healthy relationship is based on mutual support, respect, and independence, a codependent relationship can leave one partner feeling drained and overwhelmed.
 Often, the codependent partner may sacrifice their own emotional needs and struggle to maintain boundaries, feeling responsible for the other person’s happiness and stability.

 This type of relationship can be a form of relationship addiction, where the codependent person becomes so attached to the relationship that they neglect their own identity.
 These tendencies often emerge in romantic relationships but can also occur with family members, close friends, or even coworkers.
+Many individuals in this pattern grew up around substance abuse or mental illness, which made caretaking feel like survival.
+Over time, this can lead to codependent traits becoming a core part of how someone relates to others.

 Key Signs of Codependency